-Annual biomass distributions by length from the Shelikof Strait EIT survey show the progression of strong year classes through the population (Fig. 1.6).
-In the 2006 survey, the age-2 fish from the 2004 year class were numerically dominant, but appear as a secondary mode in the biomass distribution by length.
-Length frequency data are not used in the assessment model because estimates of age composition are available for all surveys.
+Annual biomass distributions by length from the Shelikof Strait EIT survey show the progression of strong year classes through the population (Fig. 1.7).
+In the 2008 survey, the age-1 fish from the 2007 year class were numerically dominant, but appear as a secondary mode in the biomass distribution by length.
+Since age composition estimates were already available from the 2008 survey, size composition data were not used in the assessment model.